 What is The Work?

-The Work is a way of identifying and questioning thoughts that cause stress, suffering, depression, anger, and violence.
-In any stressful situation (personally or historically) you can identify the thoughts being believed, and then question them in order to discover new options and perspectives... options and perspectives that stay hidden when we believe the thoughts we think are truth.
+The Work is a way of identifying and questioning thoughts that cause stress, fear, anger, and violence.
+In any stressful situation (personally or historically) you can identify the thoughts being believed, and then question them in order to discover new options and perspectives.

 If I fully believe the thought "They don't care!" is true, my story continues...
 "They're never on task!"
-"They're ruining their chances in life!"
-"They should be grateful they even get the chance at an education!"
-"They're lazy, ungrateful, apathetic...!"
+"They're ruining their life!"
+"They should be grateful!"
 But I have another option: I can question the thought.

 Questions 1 & 2